Ocelani/perdat/README.md

 - **FACT**: Any default life event to be registered

 - **COUNTER**: Used to increment or decrement like a counter.
-Each count corresponds to a Fact.
+Each count corresponds to a Fact, however, the Counter itself is not a Fact.

 - **HABIT**: A scheduled routine activity to be set as a target and marked as done.
 It inherits from Counter.